blockpc/select2-wire/README.md

 # Select 2 Wire

 This package create a select2 livewire component via commands.
 The package is built under a TALL stack.
-One command creates a livewire component as well as its view, plus it gives you the option to create a trait to receive basic events on a parent component.
+Make sure you have the requirements (see composer.json) One command creates a livewire component as well as its view, plus it gives you the option to create a trait to receive basic events on a parent component.

 ## Installation